Wallace Center at Winrock International

 Atwell, E., Bomstein, E., Edwards, M., Schempf, S. & Templeton, G. (2023).
 USDA Local Food Purchase Assistance Program: Initial Impacts, Opportunities and Recommendations.
 Wallace Center at Winrock International.

-← First Quarter Updates from the Wallace Center Second Quarter Updates from the Wallace Center →
+← First Quarter Updates from the Wallace Center Summer 2023 - Updates from the Wallace Center →

 ph +1 501 280 3000 | fx +1 501 280 3090